Manual or automated route planning – what’s best?

 Manual route planning – benefits and risks

-Manual route planning has existed for as long as logistics existed, since humankind started traveling.
+Manual route planning has existed for as long as logistics existed since humankind started traveling.
 Until recent years, automated planners were a luxury only large companies could afford.
 But to this day, many operators prefer to work offline, using the traditional pen and paper.
 Let’s explore the most common reasons.

 BenefitsRisks